pixelJedi/VirtualFileSystem/README.md

 VFS operations may be used by multiple threads.
 The shared data should be protected against collisions.
 - The protected are VDisk variables: **freeBlocks**, **freeNodes** and **nextFreeBlock** as functions rely on these counters when allocating data.
 The protection is implemented as a simple mutex guard lock.
 - Another thing to concern is the **file access status**.
 The guard wraps code where it's checked and changed.
-- And also the Node tree (VDisk::root) becomes locked when a new file is added.
+- And also the file tree (VDisk::root) becomes locked when a new file is added.
 - Access to file blocks is not intended to be protected with mutex, as it's already safe with access flags.

 ## VDisk